DhruvGarg001/Sea-Survival/README.md

 2. Enter Your Name
 3. Use the arrow keys to move the seahorse and press space to shoot.
 4. Survive for 4 minutes to win the game!

-## Contributing

-This project is not intended for further development, but if you'd like to fork it and make improvements, feel free to do so.
-Just remember to credit the original creator.

-## License

-This project is licensed under the [CC BY-NC-SA 4.0 License](https://creativecommons.org/licenses/by-nc-sa/4.0/?ref=chooser-v1).